Homer Simpson, Grampa Simpson, Barney Gumble, Krusty the Clown, Groundskeeper Willie, and others

 In 1992, Jackie Mason won an Emmy for, Outstanding Voice-Over Performance, for this episode.

-The scene in which Krusty calls his father but doesn't say anything is borrowed from a scene in Martin Scorsese's Raging Bull in which Jake LaMotta does the same thing.
+The scene in which Krusty calls his father but doesn't say anything is borrowed from a scene in Martin Scorsese's 1980 film, Raging Bull, in which Jake LaMotta does the same thing.

-Miss Moneypenny: James Bond's secretary is referenced in the name of Krusty's secretary -- Miss Pennycandy.
+James Bond's secretary is referenced in the name of Krusty's secretary--Miss Pennycandy.
 Like her more famous counterpart, she secretly desires her co-worker/boss.

-The movies playing at the Springfield Theater are For Your Thighs Only, Crocodile Done Me and Doctor Strangepants are allusions to the actual movies For Your Eyes Only, Crocodile Dundee and Doctor Strangelove.
+The movies playing at the Springfield Theater are For Your Thighs Only, Crocodile Done Me and Doctor Strangepants.
+They are allusions to the actual movies For Your Eyes Only (1981), Crocodile Dundee (1986) and Doctor Strangelove (1964).

-The title of the cartoon is a parody of the film Field Of Dreams.
+The title of the cartoon is a parody of the 1989 film Field of Dreams.

 The Tonight Show Starring Johnny Carson